Mokens/MIPs/MIPS/mip-2-Goals-and-Objectives.md

 The Mokens project intends to help achieve this goal by being a bridge between non-crypto websites/software and crypto applications/dapps on the Ethereum blockchain.

-The Mokens project will provide a complete turn-key cryptocollectibles solution (mokens) that is easily integrated with formly non-crypto websites that have millions of users.
+The Mokens project provides a customizable cryptocollectibles solution (mokens) that is easily integrated with formly non-crypto websites that have millions of users.

 The Mokens project plans to integrate mokens with existing and new crypto projects that utilize mokens in useful or valuable ways.